Memerip/Mako-Takeover/readme.md

 # 🦈 Mako Takeover 🦈

 # Description
-<P>Mako Takeover is a simple bot nuking tool that uses commands</P>
+<P>Mako Takeover is a simple Discord bot nuking tool that uses commands</P>

 # Setup & Installation Guide
 <p>Everything you need is below (if your stil having issues dm on Discord @memerip)</p>